 Original Objects: yes, with additional artefacts available for larger galleries.

 Interactives: Flip panels, photography opportunity and educational kit.

 Supplementary Materials: Educational materials, promotional materials

-May to July 2020 (reduced rate – please inquire)
+Timeslot available: May to August 2020 (reduced rate – please inquire)